LoopPerfect/buckaroo-docs/cli.rst

    buckaroo update

-Upgrades the cook-books installed on your system.
+Updates the cook-books installed on your system.
 This allows you to use benefit from recipe improvements, additions and fixes since you first installed Buckaroo.

 Version